kneath/kneath.github.com/about/index.md

 * [Product](/posts/product/)
 * [Pixels don't care](/posts/pixels-dont-care/)

 Most recently, I led Product at GitHub where I spent five years growing the product and building out the design team.
-I'm currently working on a few projects of my own and  available for short-term consulting in the areas of product design & growth strategy.
-If you'd like to get in touch, <a href="mailto:kyle@warpspire.com">send me an email</a>.
+I'm currently working on a few personal projects and learning how to grow Christmas Trees in the Sierras.
+The mountains are calling, and I must go.

 * * * *